luanpotter/shattered-wilds/docs/lexicon/Action.md

 ### Type: Movement

 These are actions associated with movement, and can take several forms.
 All movement forms can move at least 1 Hex, regardless of the character's Speed.
-Unused movement from the [[Stride]] action can be saved for later.
+Unused movement from the [[Stride]] action can be saved for later but only as part of a sequence of **Movement** actions.

 #### Difficult Terrain